There are dozens of IT help desk ticketing software applications on the market. Some are awesome. Others…not so much.

-- Full management solutions on the backend that handle application patching, software deployment, packaging of software and deployment
+- Full management solutions on the backend that handle application patching, software deployment, packaging of software, and deployment

-Must Have 5: Self-Service
+Must-Have 5: Self-Service

 Another must-have feature of any help desk platform you buy is self-service.
 Many platforms ship today with knowledge bases built in, but is the knowledge base self-service accessible?
 Does the platform let you segregate your knowledge into categories, such as self-service public knowledge, internal help desk knowledge, and privileged knowledge for other teams?

-Also consider if you want the knowledge in your knowledge base to be user generated.
+Also, consider if you want the knowledge in your knowledge base to be user-generated.
 If you do, that requires a Knowledge-Centered Service (KCS) model (an increasingly popular choice among large enterprises).
 With this model, anyone on your team can submit knowledge, which then goes through a verification and publishing workflow.
 If this model is on your radar, you need to ask potential platform vendors about whether their solution supports it.

-Must Have 6: Automation
+Must-Have 6: Automation

 The sixth and final must-have feature is automation.

-Help desks, by their very nature, field calls about the same issues, day in day out.
+Help desks, by their very nature, field calls about the same issues, day in and day out.
 This can lead to monotony and agent boredom.